 Your child isn’t a mini-adult.
 Remember the brain is a construction zone until the early 20s.

 So while your child might understand the rules, he or she lacks the impulse control to reliably follow some of them.

 Plus, all human beings (yourself included!) have lagging behavioral skills.
 It’s okay.
 No one has it all figured out.

-Its the same with children.
-Even if their are skills they should have already mastered developmentally, some of the skills can be lagging.
+It’s the same with children.
+Even if there are skills they should have already mastered developmentally, some of the skills can be lagging.

 It’s helpful to figure them and you can find a list here.
 You can print out this checklist and mark off the areas you think your child is lagging in.

 He also points out you wouldn’t punish a child for lagging skills when they learn to ride a bike.
 If your child is having a hard time learning to read, you probably don’t use time out.